Daltonhensley19/SE_NES_Emu/README.md

 Image Source: https://www.oldcomputerbooks.com/pictures/R519.jpg?v=1590693199

 Hello, all!
-This project is is centered around emulating the Z80 Processor such that we can load and execute programs which are written using the Z80 instruction set.
+This project is centered around emulating the Z80 Processor such that we can load and execute programs which are written using the Z80 instruction set.

+This project as of the current moment, is capable of several forms of data manipulation, created to be a digital recreation of the real life Z80 Processor architecture.
+There are several nonesssential operations which for the purposes of this demo project, were not deemed necessary.
+However, this project still aims to not only create an efficient and authentic emulation of the Z80, but also to demonstrate the data transformations it was capable of, while providing visual output via the GUI debugger.
+This project currently supports most math functions from the Z80, as well as several other neccesary functions such as loading, jumps, calls, returns, and more.

 ### Built With